GreenBotics/funky-jscad/README.md

     hull, chain_hull, union, difference,
     translate, rotate, mirror} = makeWraps()//hack for now, this NEEDS to be done in the context of this function , otherwise the origin "sphere, cylinder etc are not defined"

-  //defaults are either static parameters or show any parameters passed in via options const DEFAULTS = {
+  //defaults are either static "internal" parameters or are shadowed by any parameters passed in via options const DEFAULTS = {
       length:12
     , wallsThickness:3